xmamo/xmamo.github.io/projects/vanillavotifier.md

 1. Log in to your Minecraft server and execute the following command: `/scoreboard objectives add voted dummy`.

-2. Create a Command Block chain, as shown in the following picture below.
+2. Create a Command Block chain, as shown in the picture below.

    You have to make sure that the chain is inside a spawn chunk, and thus always loaded.
 To verify that this condition is met, you can place a Repeating Command Block near the chain, set it to be Always Active, set the command to